robertdavidgraham/masscan/README.md

 This is a port scanner.
 It spews out packets at a high rate, then catches any responses asynchronously.
-Because it's asynchronous, it's a lot faster than ''nmap'' -- and a lot less feature rich.
+Because it's asynchronous, it's a lot faster than `nmap` -- and a lot less feature rich.

-The intent is to be a 48-bit scanner -- scanning all ports (16-bits) on all IPv4 addresses (32-bits).
+This is a 48-bit scanner: scanning all ports (16-bits) on all IPv4 addresses (32-bits).
 It's also useful on smaller problems, such as the 10.x.x.x address space within a company.

-It randomizes the IPv4+port combination, whereas nmap only randomizes the IPv4 address.
+It randomizes the IPv4+port combination, whereas `nmap only randomizes the IPv4 address.
 This is so that we can send out 10-million packet per second when scanning the entire Internet, but the owner of a Class C network will only see 1 packet per second comming in.